-- 1. In the Product Name field enter the product name, SQLdm (As it shows in the image below). - 2.
+- 1. In the Product field enter the product name, SQLdm (As it shows in the image below). - 2.
 In the Display Name field enter any name you want.
 Choose a unique display name to help you distinguish different instances of the same product. - 3.
-Enter the Host name.
-Fill out with the hostname of the machine DM is installed on. - 4.
 Enter the Port number used by SQLdm Rest Service.
-By default, the port number is 5170. - 5.
-Under Product Administrator enter your credentials.
+By default, the port number is 5170. - 4.
+Under Product Administrator enter your credentials. - 5.
 Type all the requested information and click Register.